 Who leads the groups?

-We have a group worker, Laura who is the main point of contact for information about the groups and facilitates at many of the groups.
-We also have volunteers Surinder and Terry who help out.
+We have a group worker, Louise who is the main point of contact for information about the groups and facilitates at many of the groups.
 All workers and volunteers within Leeds Suicide Bereavement Service have been bereaved by suicide themselves.

 Can I use different types of support at the same time?